Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Calculation of the spectral function

 \section{Calculation of the spectral function}

-In the main text we reported the analysis of the electronic structure, d.c. resistivity and the specific heat of disordered Kondo insulators.
-In this section we describe the theoretical framework that we use to compute the electronic spectral functions.
-We utilize the dynamical mean field theory (DMFT) framework~\cite{DMFT} for tackling the many-body effects due to the strongly correlated $f$-electrons present in these systems and the coherent potential approximation (CPA) to understand the effects due to disorder.
+In the main text we reported the analysis of the electronic spectra, d.c.~resistivity and the specific heat of disordered Kondo insulators that requires the evaluation of the conduction electron spectral function.
+In this section we describe the DMFT-CPA theoretical framework that we use to compute the single particle dynamics namely the non-perturbative electronic self-energy of the correlated $f$-electrons including its full frequency dependence and the electronic spectral functions in presence of Anderson-type disorder in the conduction electrons.
 For a clean system, the DMFT framework maps a strongly correlated lattice to an auxiliary strongly interacting impurity problem, that in this particular case, is a single impurity Anderson model (SIAM).
 In the SIAM we have an strongly interacting impurity, with local repulsive interactions embedded in a non-interacting host, that is determined self-consistently within a computational framework.
 In the presence of disorder this scheme maps the disordered lattice on to an ensemble of impurity problems each of which is embedded in a disorder averaged effective medium.
-In the following we outline the self-consistency equations that constitute the above scheme.
+In the following we outline the self-consistency equations that constitute the above scheme for temperature, $T=0$.
+The same self-consistent iterative scheme follows for $T>0$ as well.

 The physical quantity that describes the single particle excitations in a many body system is the Green function or the `propagator'.
 For a clean Kondo insulator or heavy fermion metallic system within the framework of DMFT, the $d$($f$)- electron Green's functions $G^d(\omega)(G^f(\omega))$ are given by,